Americanism Elementary School Poster Contest

 5.

-Does the poster accurately reflect the historical event?
+Does the poster accurately reflect the individuals

 6.